mfaani/mfaani/content/posts/devtools/Binaries/how-do-binaries-work-together.md

   - **Behavioral Change:** A function that used to fire notifications and now it doesn't.
 Or previously it didn't fire any notifications to a known channel but now it does.
   - **Thread Safety:** Introducing or removing thread safety in a function can also be a breaking change.
 For example, making a function that was previously thread-safe no longer thread-safe, or vice versa.
   - **Resource Management:** Changing how resources are managed or cleaned up within a function.
 For example, if a function that previously did not close file handles now closes them, it can impact the overall resource management in an application.
 Or if a function previously used 1% battery, but now uses 5%.
+  - Not a breaking change, but worth mentioning that you can't compile a binary for the macOS *platform* but then expect it to work for the Linux platform.
+The binary has to be for the appropriate platform.

 It's better to mark all the above changes as a major version change along with proper release notes.

+## How does a binary written in `Swift` work with a binary written in `Rust`?

+Not every two binaries can work together.
+The ABI between the two need to understand one another.
+This is assisted by a [ffi](https://en.wikipedia.org/wiki/Foreign_function_interface).
+FFIs assist with exposing the interface of one library to the other.
+Usually the interface is on top of C, since C is a widely used low-level language.

+> A foreign function interface (FFI) is a mechanism by which a program written in one programming language can call routines or make use of services written or compiled in another one.
+> It mates the semantics and calling conventions of one programming language (the host language, or the language which defines the FFI), with the semantics and conventions of another (the guest language).

 ## Summary